singnet/dev-portal/docs/products/AIMarketplace/index.md

 ## Why Use the Marketplace?
 The AI Services Marketplace provides an accessible platform to quickly discover and implement AI technologies without the need for deep technical expertise.
 It serves as a bridge between AI service creators and those seeking to leverage AI capabilities, making it possible to innovate, scale, and personalize AI solutions across industries and fields.

+## Marketplace Requirements
+If you are a service author, for the service to be visible to others and listed on the marketplace you must:

+1. Build and publish your service
+2. Use SSL with the snet-daemon.

+Note: if you don't already have an SSL certificate for your domain, it is recommended you use certbot and letsencrypt.

+3. Fork the snet-dapp repo, build a react component as the user interface for your service, and submit a pull request.
+Note: Identify the services on your networks, organization and service names being used.
+For more details, refer to dapp repo README.md.
+4. Last is some paperwork that we are still finalising, and we'll update this list when we have that.
+If you are itching to get your service listed, reach out to us via one of our community groups.
+Note: your service can be published to SingularityNET without being listed on the marketplace, but your service may be less discoverable to potential customers if it is not listed.